Dierk

 for our XML-based files for the Choice

-Hotels Hot Deals (you can change the
+Hotels Hot Deals (you can change the language

-language in the drop down menu) as well as our XML-based
+in the drop down menu) as well as our XML-based

 files for Choice

-Hotels e-Brochures (you can change the
+Hotels e-Brochures (you can change the language

-we appreciate in ForeignDesk is its transparent
+in ForeignDesk is its transparent fuzzy matching

-list of fuzzy matches with lower matching percentages
+matches with lower matching percentages very easily.

-OSU: What are your
+OSU: What are your multilingual

-multilingual content needs?
-For example, how many
+content needs?
+For example, how many languages do

-content in non-English languages?
+non-English languages?

 DS: We started supporting our fourth